 It also seems to do much better in a taller aquarium where it can drift up and down and attach to and hold fast to objects.

 Seahorse hitch onto an object and wait for its food to drift by, which it sucks up and swallows whole since seahorses do not have teeth.
 Captive-bred seahorses are accustomed to frozen mysis shrimp, making them a smart alternative to their wild-caught counterparts.
 They will also feed upon amphipods and other small crustaceans found in live rock.
 They will also accept vitamin-enriched adult brine shrimp, but this should not make up a majority of their diet.
 They are slow, deliberate feeders and prefer two or more small feedings per day.

-Seahorses should be fed live or (if they will take it) vitamin-enriched frozen or freeze-dried mysid shrimp.
+Seahorses should be fed live, vitamin-enriched frozen (if they will take it), or freeze-dried mysis shrimp.
 Seahorses should be fed several times per day with food available for 20 to 30 minutes per feeding.
-Wild- caught seahorses may be slow to accept frozen or freeze-dried mysid shrimp as food, to begin with, and may have to be fed live foods until they are weaned onto prepared foods.
+Wild-caught seahorses may be slow to accept frozen or freeze-dried mysid shrimp as food, to begin with, and may have to be fed live foods until they are weaned onto prepared foods.
 Tank-raised seahorses are normally trained to accept frozen or freeze-dried mysid shrimp at an early age and will make the transition to your tank much more easily than wild-caught specimens.